zaufi/zaufi.github.com/_posts/2014-01-19-portage-diet-part2.md

     against the end of current item path...
 </p></blockquote>

-Hence is it possible to remove a whole category or a particular directory (package) whithing some category and its cached files from `metadata/md5-cache/` with a single rule.
+Hence is it possible to remove a whole category or a particular directory (package) within some category and its cached files from `metadata/md5-cache/` with a single rule.

     # rule to ignore a whole category